Here’s our guide to red indoor plants including popular types of houseplants with red leaves, small sizes and flowering varieties.

 Small Red House Plants

 It’s difficult to find houseplants that stay small, let alone tiny houseplants in bright colors such as reds and oranges.
-However, with proper trimming and the right sized planter, anything is possible.
+However, with proper trimming and the right-sized planter, anything is possible.
 Here are a few plants that keep their colors nice and small to fit inside your ideal space.

 Echeveria

-Finding the right colors can be as easy as checking an online plant shop or stopping in to a little nursery nearby; where plants are sold, there is echeveria.
+Finding the right colors can be as easy as checking an online plant shop or stopping into a little nursery nearby; where plants are sold, there is echeveria.
 This is a very easy-care plant, as well, requiring very little water or maintenance.

 Sempervivum

 You can find this little plant in brilliant shades of red, orange, and even pink!
-Jade Rose or Red Rubin are two types with bright red coloration.
+Jade Rose or Red Rubin are two types with bright coloration.
 For more related ideas see our gallery on the types of indoor cactus.

 Oxalis Triangularis

-These plants are a little trickier, since they do require a dormancy period, but the wait is well worth the foliage, if you have the patience and a seasoned green thumb.
+These plants are a little trickier since they do require a dormancy period, but the wait is well worth the foliage if you have the patience and a seasoned green thumb.

 Flowering Red Indoor Plants